 The second way you can help is to donate old newspapers which are missing from the microfilm reels.
 The library has created lists of the issues that are missing from The Plattsmouth Journal, the Plattsmouth News-Herald, and the Plattsmouth Daily Herald.
 If you find any of the needed issues, please let us know.
 You can either donate them to the library or you can loan them to us until they are microfilmed by the Nebraska State Historical Society, then they would be returned to you.
 We hope you can contribute to the success of this project.
 We look forward to hearing from you!

-The library has a new patio in the back of the building!
-It was constructed between June 27 and July 5 with bricks from Main Street, but it is now complete and is shaded by a pergola.
-You can see the patio take shape by looking at these pictures.
+The library has a patio in the back of the building!
+It was constructed between June 27 and July 5, 2012, with bricks from Main Street, and is shaded by a pergola.
+You can see how the patio took shape by looking at these pictures.
 It was made possible with a grant from the Cass County Visitors Promotion Committee and donations from the Plattsmouth Public Library Foundation and the Friends of the Library.
 The city donated the bricks.
-It's a great place to stop and read a book or to listen to storytime, at least when the weather is cooler.
+It's a great place to stop and read a book or to listen to storytime, at least when the weather is nice.
 Thanks to Midwest Outdoor Design for installing it.

 Mon. - Thur.
 9:00 am - 8:00 pmFri.
 9:00 am - 5:00 pmSat.
 9:00am-4:00pmSun.
 12:00pm-4:30pm401 Avenue APlattsmouth, NE 68048402-296-4154402-296-4712 firstname.lastname@example.org